RohithM191/TSNE-on-Amazon-Fine-Food-reviews-Dataset/README.md

 1. KNN is a very slow Algorithm takes very long time to train.
 2. Best Accuracy  is achieved by Avg Word2Vec Featurization which is of 89.38%.
 3. Both kd-tree and brute algorithms of KNN gives comparatively similar results.
-4. Overall KNN was not that good for this dataset.
 <hr>

 ### 3 Naive Bayes
 1. Applied Naive Bayes using Bernoulli NB and Multinomial NB on Different Featurization of Data viz.
-BOW(uni-gram), tfidf.
+BOW(uni-gram),TFIDF,AVG-W2V,TFIDF-W2V.
 2. Evaluated the test data on various performance metrics like accuracy, f1-score, precision, recall,etc. also plotted Confusion matrix using seaborne
-3. Printed Top 25 Important Features for both Negative and Positive Reviews
+3. Printed Top 20 Important Features for both Negative and Positive Reviews

 ###### Conclusions:
 1. Naive Bayes is much faster algorithm than KNN